binaryage/totalfinder-web/free-licenses.md

 subtitle: Free licenses for TotalFinder
 ---

-First, you may want to read why I think [TotalFinder is worth purchasing](/reasons-to-buy).
-But I feel generous with people who contributed or helper in any way.
+First, you might want to read why I think [TotalFinder is worth purchasing](/reasons-to-buy).
+Free licenses are for people who contributed or helped TotalFinder in some way.

 ## Free licenses for users